Deepak-L-coder/Olympic_Medal_Analsis_2024/README.md

 Summarize the findings and key takeaways from your analysis:
 - For example, "The United States has consistently led in total medal counts, with a strong dominance in athletics and swimming."
 - "Countries like China and Russia have shown exponential growth in medal counts in recent decades."

-## Future Scope
-- Extend the analysis to include more detailed predictions using machine learning.
-- Integrate an interactive dashboard using Power BI or Tableau.
-- Explore additional datasets like Paralympic data or qualifiers.

 ## Conclusion
 The **Olympics Analysis 2024** project provides valuable insights into the history and evolution of the Olympic Games.
 By leveraging data analytics and visualization techniques, this project highlights key trends in medal distributions, athlete demographics, and country-wise performances.